RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation

-\item \textbf{CoRAG} implements iterative retrieval via query decomposition.
-It generates a sub-query through LLM reasoning, retrieves top-5 chunks for the sub-query, then performs aggregation reasoning to determine if sufficient information exists or if further retrieval is needed.
-The process continues until the LLM signals completion. \end{itemize}
+\item \textbf{CoRAG:} The system performs iterative retrieval through query decomposition.
+A sub-query is first generated from the user request, relevant documentation is retrieved for that sub-query, and the LLM then determines whether additional retrieval is required before generating the final output. \end{itemize}

-All developer prompts enforced strict task constraints: SQL generation was restricted to SELECT statements only; API generation excluded GET requests (focusing on POST/PUT/PATCH/DELETE for transactional operations).
-Each prompt included self-validation instructions, structured output requirements (JSON format), and a fixed reference date (May 1, 2025) for temporal consistency.
+All prompts enforced strict task constraints.
+SQL query generation was restricted to \texttt{SELECT} statements only, while REST API call generation excluded \texttt{GET} requests and focused on transactional operations using \texttt{POST}, \texttt{PUT}, \texttt{PATCH}, and \texttt{DELETE}.
+Prompts additionally specified structured JSON output formatting and included a fixed reference date (May 1, 2025) to ensure temporal consistency.